 Catching the train during summer – June through August – gives you the best weather in Ella’s peak season: warm (Sri Lanka is not a cool country) and a distinct lack of misty rains.
 You will catch some of the southwestern monsoon in Kandy, however, catching the tail-end of the summer season – August is what I did initially and is a good balance between the two.

 Outside of summer, it rains in the hills a lot more.
-Not excessive rains, mind you: they’re friendly.
+Not excessive rains, mind you – they’re friendly – just enough to pack a trusty raincoat.
 They show up, hang out for a bit, and then French exit out on outta there.
 No worries, they’ll be back tomorrow!

 Winter – December to February – is the other primo choice.
 Kandy is at it’s finest (dodging the northeastern monsoon) and though it still rains, it’s still a good time to visit Ella.
 It’s not inescapably hot and the mountains have the feeling of mountains… kinda like how mountains should be!